kode4food/gulp-fatejs/README.md

-# Fate Gulp Task
+# Fate Gulp Plugin

 [Fate](http://www.fate-lang.org/) is a programming language that targets the V8 JavaScript JVM.
 It is a mostly functional language that provides first-class patterns, invocation guards, list comprehensions, flexible function application, and awesome concurrency.

-And this is a Gulp Task for compiling it.
+And this is a Gulp Plugin for compiling it.

 ## How to Install and Use